 The State Authorization Reciprocity Agreement is an agreement among member states, districts and territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
-It is intended to make it easier for students to take online courses offered by postsecondary institutions based in another state.
+It is intended to make it easier for students to enroll in online courses and programs offered by postsecondary institutions based in another state.
 SARA is overseen by a National Council and administered by four regional education compacts.
-SARA was developed with input from state regulators, regional education compacts, accrediting organizations, the U.S. Department of Education, and the State Higher Education Executive Officers (SHEEO), among others.

 SARA Membership is voluntary for institutions.

-- Institutions should submit the SARA Application and the Memorandum of Agreement to Alana Boles at Alana.Boles@adhe.edu.
+- Institutions should submit the SARA Application and the Memorandum of Agreement to Alana Boles.

 - Once payment is received, the institution is officially participating in SARA and will be listed on the NC-SARA website.